bigeasy/interrupt/README.md

 ## Overview

-This library generates and `Error` that is specific to Node.js and generally more useful than the `Error` that comes with Node.js.
+This library generates an `Error` that is more useful than the `Error` that comes with Node.js.
 This is fine because the useful bits of `Error` that comes with Node.js are already non-standard and the standard itself is not very useful at all.

 JavaScript's minimal `Error` lacks support for some of the most common concepts in exception handling found in other languages.
 Interrupt re-introduces:

  * One or more nested exceptions as causes.
  * Context for each exception in the form of attached properties.
- * Single statement delcare and throw exceptions.
+ * Single statement declare and throw exceptions.
- * Plain-text, human-readable and machine-parsable reports that include all of the above.
- * Plain-text, human-readable and machine-parsable that work with default Node.js error reporting.
+ * Plain-text, human-readable and machine-parsable reports that include all of the above and work with default Node.js error reporting.

-Interrupt may appear to be a piffle but it is pretty effective and easier to use than fiddling with `Error` directly even with ES6 support for classical inheritance.
+Interrupt may appear to be trivial but it is effective and easier than fiddling with `Error` directly (even with ES6 support for classical inheritance).

-In addition to the useful report with nested exceptions, the ability to declare and error, set context properties and throw it in one statement reduces chatter.
+In addition to the report with nested exceptions, the ability to declare an error, set context properties and throw it in one statement reduces chatter.
-Exceptions are off the happy path and a lot of chatter to setup an exception is aesethtically unpleasing.
+Exceptions are off the happy path and a lot of chatter to setup an exception is aesthetically unpleasing.
 Interrupt makes it possible to throw a detailed exception with a one liner (or one statementer.)

 ```javascript